-The Gravestone Doji is created when the open, low, and close are the same or about the same price (Where the open, low, and close are exactly the same price is quite rare).
-The most important part of the Graveston Doji is the long upper shadow.
+The Gravestone Doji chart pattern is an inverted “T”-shaped candlestick that’s created when the open, high, and closing prices are nearly equal.
+The most important part of the Gravestone Doji is the long higher shadow.

 The long upper shadow is generally interpreted by technicians as meaning that the market is testing to find where supply and potential resistance is located.